ahujaesh/ahujaesh.github.io/README.md

 _Media Gallery:_ View photos and videos from past events, showcasing our performances and memorable moments.

+_Resources:_ Find DI resources to help you in your DI journey.

+_Background Music:_ Music to listen to while you browse the website (It's so bad its funny)

+_Magazines:_ Magazines that we have been mentioned in, like [this](https://thekatynews.com/2023/05/27/destination-imagination-global-finals-results/?Daring%20Dragons,%20Conroe%20ISD,%20THE%20WOODLANDS-Coulson%20Tough,%20Texas#:~:text=Daring%20Dragons%2C%20Conroe%20ISD%2C%20THE%20WOODLANDS%2DCoulson%20Tough%2C%20Texas) one.

-_Learn More:_ Find links to official Destination Imagination websites for additional information.
+_Ways To Learn More:_ Find links to official Destination Imagination websites for additional information.

 **How to Contribute:**